 The function register is addressed by setting the three REG bits to 000.
 The values written to the address bits and the data bits determine the function addressed.
-The functions available via the function register are outlined in Table 10 and Table 11.
+The functions available via the function register are outlined in Table 11 and Table 12.

-Table 10.
+Table 11.
 Function Register Options

-REG2 REG1 REG0 A2 A1 AO DB15:DB6 DB5 DB4 DB3 DB2 DB1 DB0

-0 0 0 0 0 0 NOP, data = don't care

-0 0 0 0 0 1 Don't care Local-ground-offset adjust D1 direction D1 value D0 direction D0 value SDO disable

-0 0 0 1 0 0 Clear, data = don't care

-0 0 0 1 0 1 Load, data = don't care
+REG2 REG1 REG0 A2 A1 A0 DB15:DB6 DB5 DB4 DB3 DB2 DB1 DB0 0 0 0 0 0 0 No operation, da ata = don't care 0 0 0 0 0 1 Don't care Local ground offset adjustment D1 direction D1 value D0 direction D0 value SDO disable 0 0 0 1 0 0 • Clear, data = don't care 2 0 0 0 1 0 1 Load, data = don't care 5

-Table 11.
+Table 12.
 Explanation of Function Register Options

 Option Description NOP No operation instruction used in readback operations.
-Local-Ground- Offset Adjust Set by the user to enable local-ground-offset adjust function.
-Cleared by the user to disable local-ground-offset adjust function (default).
-See the Design Features section for further details.
-D0/D1 Direction Set by the user to enable D0, D1 as outputs.
-Cleared by the user to enable D0, D1 as inputs (default).
-See the Design Features section for further details.
+Local Ground Offset Adjustment Set by the user to enable the local ground offset adjustment function.
+Cleared by the user to disable the local ground offset adjustment function (default).
+See the Design Features section for additional details.
+D0/D1 Direction Set by the user to enable D0/D1 as outputs.
+Cleared by the user to enable D0/D1 as inputs (default).
+See the Design Features section for additional details.
 D0/D1 Value I/O port status bits.
 Logic values written to these locations determine the logic outputs on the D0 and D1 pins when configured as outputs.
 These bits indicate the status of the D0 and D1 pins when the I/O port is active as an input.
 When enabled as inputs, these bits are don't cares during a write operation.
 SDO Disable Set by the user to disable the SDO output.
 Cleared by the user to enable the SDO output (default).
 Clear Addressing this function resets the DAC outputs to 0 V in twos complement mode and negative full scale in binary mode.
 Load Addressing this function updates the DAC registers and, consequently, the analog outputs.